-Designed to prepare students for the Internet-based Test of English as a Foreign Language (IBT TOEFL)) and for success in an academic setting.
+Prepares students for the internet-based TOEFL, as well as for success in an academic setting.
 Integrated skills approach to reading, writing, speaking, and listening.
-Academic vocabulary skills and academic culture are also included.
+Includes academic vocabulary skills and academic culture.
+Level 30 with minimum grade of B- or instructor approval